Paul Rauhihi: English career

 Rauhihi moved to England after the 2005 grand final loss, joining the Warrington Wolves where he was given the number 10 jersey.
 In 2009, after a number of seasons plagued by back injury, Rauhihi retired.

 Representative career

 In 1996 Rauhihi played for the New Zealand Māori side that toured PNG and then competed in the Pacific Challenge Series.
 In 2000 he was part of the side in the World Cup.

 Between 2002 and 2005 he played in seventeen matches for the New Zealand national rugby league team, including captaining the side in the 2004 Tr-nations series due to an injury to Ruben Wiki.
 He was also part of the 2005 Tri Nations squad that won the competition.

+Match Fit

+In 2023, Rauhihi participated in season 3 of Match Fit, where former rugby players return to play against the Australian counterparts.
+He joined in the first season that featured former rugby league stars.
+On episode 5, he revealed that he was an orphan and was adopted, and he buried his debut Kiwis jersey with his adopted father when he died when Rauhihi was in his 20's.
+He also revealed that he prefers weights and power training over running.